gosuri/bash-sugar/README.markdown

-# Bash sugar
+# bash-sugar

-Provides various bash helper functions, ideal for new projects
+Shell happens to be my most widely used programing language, this library holds several helper functions that I commonly use

-## Provided Functions
+## Included Functions

 ### Handling errors